apache/incubator-taverna-engine/README.md

     ```
     Then check that org.purl.wf4ever is listed in
     `$HOME/.taverna-cmd-2.4.0/plugins/plugins.xml` - if not, then delete
-    that file so that it is restored from the installation.
+    that file so that it is restored from the installation directory.

 8. (Optional) Copy the downloaded repository content to the
     installation folder: